akoscielecka18/SQL-/README.md

 - Santa wants to know which gifts weigh more than 1 kg.
 Can you list them?

 select gift_name <br> from gifts <br> where weight_kg > 1
+#### Day 3
+- You’re trying to identify the most calorie-packed candies to avoid during your holiday binge.
+Write a query to rank candies based on their calorie count within each category.
+Include the candy name, category, calories, and rank (rank_in_category) within the category.

+select candy_name, candy_category, calories, <br>
+dense_rank() over(partition by candy_category order by calories desc) as ranking <br>
+from candy_nutrition